-Join Gini von Courter for an in-depth discussion in this video Reusing frequently used text with Quick Parts, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Reusing frequently used text with Quick Parts, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 If you're a Microsoft Word power user, you might already be used to the feature I'm going to show you now, which is called Quick Parts.
 Quick parts allows you to take a section of text, completely formatted.
 It can include images and tables, whatever formatting you require, and save it for reuse.
 So if you have email content that you use over and over again, Quick Parts are great for this.
 To begin, start by creating the email message and insert the information that you would want to use over and over again.

 For example, we've been moving some files around and we've had some questions about where those files are.
 So, I've been entering this text and then some additional text that says, if you need.
 So then I've added, If you require assistance moving your files or updating your network locations list, please contact the IT Help Desk.
 And it might be that I have some formatting here.
 We've moved the documents to this SharePoint library on our site, so I can do some formatting.
 That's everything I want.
 Now, select the text, click the Insert tab.

 Go to Quick Parts.
 Indicate that you want to save this selection to the Quick Part Gallery.
 So this is going to be.
 And you have some choices about whether you'd like this in its own paragraph or its own page.
 If you have content that's going to be in paragraphs, you could choose in its own paragraph.
 You can create different categories.
 There's really no need right now.
 This is the very first quick text we're selecting, but you might imagine that you have a series of boilerplate texts that you're using for contracts and then another series that you're using in response to proposal letters and you could create categories for those in order to organize them in the Quick Parts list.